Carolin Reichherzer, PhD

 Building the future of AR/VR

-Ever since encountering AR for the first time, I decided I wanted to be at the forefront of this exciting technology with a huge potential impact on society and the way it brings people closer together.
-I believe the future of these technologies is built on finding answers to meaningful questions that identify the benefits of AR/VR to create products with impact.
+Ever since encountering AR for the first time, I knew I wanted to be at the forefront of this exciting technology that has such a tremendous potential on shaping new digital experiences and offering new ways to bring people closer together.
+I believe the future of these technologies is built on understanding how people use new technology and finding answers to meaningful questions that identify the benefits of AR/VR for impactful experiences.

-My goal is to explore future AR/VR applications that delight and inspire in problem spaces that are meaningful and novel – Leveraging the unique advantages of these technologies to radically change current processes that best support the end-user.
+My goal is to explore future AR/VR applications that delight and inspire in meaningful problem spaces to unlock new ways of working and connection for everyone.

 Have a look at some past and ongoing work